-The long-term expected rate of return on pension plan investments was determined based upon the historical average (means returns) which best-estimate ranges of expected future real rates of return.
+The long-term expected rate of return on Plan investments was determined based upon the historical average (means returns) which best-estimate ranges of expected future real rates of return.
 In order to determine the real rates of return, it is necessary to subtract the expected inflation rate from the nominal investment return and investment expenses.
 The long-term expected rate of return for the Plan was calculated by weighting the expected future rates of return of each asset class by the corresponding target allocation percentages.
-Best estimates of real rates of return for each major asset class included in the Plan's target asset allocation as of September 30, 2014 are summarized in the following table:
+Best estimates of real rates of return for each major asset class included in the Plan's target asset allocation as of September 30, 2015 are summarized in the following table:

-Long-Term Expected

-Asset Class Real Rate of Return
+Asset Class Long-Term Expected Real Rate of Return

-D (' E ') 0.000/

-Domestic Equity 8.80%
+Domestic Equity 8.10%

-International Equity 2.90%
+International Equity 2.70%

-Fixed Income 4.80%
+Fixed Income 4.40%

-Real Estate 5.60%
+Real Estate 5.80%

-Cash 1.30%
+Cash 1.10%